sitaramc/demo1/README.md

 #### 07-log

 This just shows various `git log` options.
+The two commands showing log "since a certain date" and "...date+time" may or may not show different things based on your time zone.
+In India, where I live, the former one shows one extra commit.

 #### 08-show